 Example 1

 Dominic is saving up to buy a video game that costs $74.25 (including taxes).
-However, he only has $35 in her wallet.
-Every week, his parents give him $5, which he keeps in her wallet.
-The relationship between the number of weeks that pass and the amount of money in Dominic's wallet can be represented by a table of values.
+However, he only has $35 in his wallet.
+Every week, his parents give him $5, which he keeps in his wallet.
+The relationship between the number of weeks that pass and the number of dollars in Dominic's wallet can be represented by a table of values.

-The relationship between the number of dollars in Dominic's wallet from week to week can be represented using a table of values.
+The relationship between the number of dollars in Dominic's wallet from week to week can be represented by a table of values.
+Each term increases by a value of 5.

-I extended the table of values and determined that he will have $60.
+I extended the value table and determined that he will have $60 after 5 weeks.

 Functional Relationship